 - You will need to have your roll book ready with the date of the initiation, positions, names and signatures of the two officers conducting the ceremony on the desk.
 At the end of the ceremony, each initiate is provided with their certificate and membership card if they have been pre-ordered, enters her/his name and signature on the roll-book is congratulated by the all members.
 If the Advisor is present she/he enters name and signature at the bottom of the roll book.

-- A picture of the roll-book page is taken and immediately emailed to the Secretary-Treasurer Greg Michna.
+- A picture of the roll-book page is taken and is emailed to the Secretary-Treasurer Greg Michna within 7 days.

-- A picture of all of the attendees in the ceremony is taken.
-This picture needs to be uploaded with your report to your chapter page before June 30.
+- A picture of all of the attendees in the ceremony is taken and is emailed to the Secretary-Treasurer Greg Michna within 7 days.
+This picture also needs to be uploaded with your report to your chapter page before June 30.

 Historically, certain formalities and traditions were included in the initiation proceedings.
 In earlier years, the proceedings were considered secret and only members and new initiates attended.
 For example, one part was the sharing of a secret handshake.
 However, the proceedings have been open to guests in recent years.
 The mechanics of the initiation ceremony can be individualized by a local chapter, provided these rituals are used and no form of student hazing is involved.
 It is important, however, that an atmosphere of formality, professionalism, and distinction be maintained during any initiation ceremony.